msmillan7/NLP-N-Gram_Language_Models/README.md

 # NLP-N-Gram_Language_Models

 In this project we use the DUC 2005 dataset to assess the performance of three n-gram language models (where n = 2, 3, and 4) with and without Laplace-k smoothing.

+The code is written within jupyter notebooks, which allowed us to have one pipeline (or notebook) to perform each specific task.
+Thus, the outputs fo the first pipeline are saved and used as inputs to the next pipeline and so forth.
+This allows for easy compiling and running of the code:
+1. Clone the folder from GitHub.
+2. Navigate to the folder from within your terminal.
+3. Open up an editor including Jupyter Lab or Visual Studio Code that allows for execution of jupyter notebooks.
+4. Run the cells of the notebooks sequentially.

+## Contents

-The project contains four pipelines (jupyter notebooks), each of them performing a specific task:
+The project contains four pipelines (jupyter notebooks) that each of them performing a specific task:
 - NLP-Assignment_1-preprocessing_training.ipynb: includes the preprocessing of the training data and generates the following outputs, that will be used in the next pipelines:
   - unknown_words.txt: List of words tagged as \<UNK\> during the preprocessing.
   - used_words.txt: List of unique words after preprocessing.